 The Mad Bomber actually responded in a letter saying he wouldn’t turn himself in because he still needed to bring the company to justice.
 The paper went decided to publish his letter but they asked him to explain more about his issues with the company.
 He explained more and wrote a third letter which went into detail about what had happened to him.
 In fact, he gave so much detail that police were able to use the information to find him.

 The Mad Bomber’s Arrest

-On April, 1957 George Metesky was committed to the Matteawan Hospital for the Criminally Insane.
+On April 1957 George Metesky was committed to the Matteawan Hospital for the Criminally Insane.
 Therapy didn’t seem to help him but he was a good inmate and didn’t cause any trouble.
 By 1973 he was transferred to the Creedmoor Psychiatric Center.
 Doctor’s eventually determined he was no longer a threat.
-Since he had already served two-thirds of his 25 year long sentence (that he would have received if he had gone to trail), he was released December 1973.
-His released had one condition.
+Since he had already served two-thirds of his 25-year long sentence (that he would have received if he had gone to trial), he was released December 1973.
+His release had one condition.
 He had to regularly visit the Department of Mental Health near his home.

 The Mad Bomber of New York, George Metesky, died in his home on May 23, 1994.
 He was 90 years old.

 If you found this interesting you might like reading about the true story of how a ghost’s testimony convicted a man of murder.